 It says further, “The DOD recognizes that acute symptoms due to smoke exposure may occur, including reddened eyes, irritated respiratory passages, and cough that may persist for some time.
 It is plausible that servicemembers may be affected by long-term health effects, possibly due to combined exposures (such as sand/dust, industrial pollutants smoke, and other compounds) associated with deployment to Southwest Asia….”

-The VA’s War Related Illness and Injury Study Center says that, “Exposures to high levels of specific, individual chemicals that may be present in burn pit smoke have been shown to cause long-term effects on the skin” as well as to other bodily systems.
-Some servicemembers have complained of skin rashes and itching.
+The VA’s War Related Illness and Injury Study Center say that “Exposures to high levels of specific, individual chemicals that may be present in burn pit smoke have been shown to cause long-term effects on the skin” as well as to other bodily systems.
+Some service members have complained of skin rashes and itching.

 Proving Your Skin Condition is from Burn Pit Smoke Exposure